intelie/gitbook-drilling/faq.md

 For the WITSML protocol:

-* Whether Intelie's collector will act as the client or the server
+* Whether INTELIE's collector will act as the client or the server
   * If the collector is on client mode:
     * The url, username, password to access the WITSML Store
     * The list of wells and wellbores